Top San Francisco street clean-up official arrested

 San Francisco Public Works Director Mohammed Nuru was in custody Monday, along with Nick Bovis, the owner of Lefty O’ Doul’s, a popular sports bar in Fisherman’s Wharf.

 Records say only that the men were arrested for felony safekeeping.
-David L. Anderson, the U.S. Attorney in San Francisco, planned a Tuesday afternoon news conference.
+The FBI and David L. Anderson, the U.S. Attorney in San Francisco, planned a Tuesday afternoon news conference.

 Local news outlets reported that Nuru, 57, was arrested on suspicion of public corruption.
 The San Francisco Police Department directed questions to the U.S. attorney’s office, which declined to comment ahead of the news conference.